Stein Diffusion Guidance: Training-Free Posterior Correction for Sampling Beyond High-Density Regions: Impact statement

-Our work presents a novel, generic approach to training-free diffusion guidance by connecting with stochastic optimal control theory.
-The proposed application is for low-density molecular sampling, with the potential to advance drug discovery finding effective drug candidates for cancer treatments.
-However, in the wrong hands, it could be misused to illicitly design harmful or addictive substances.
-Ensuring responsible usage is, therefore, critical to maximizing its positive societal impact.
-The main limitation of our study is that it has only been validated on molecular generation tasks.
-Nonetheless, we believe that the SDG framework can be extended to other controlled generation settings across different data modalities.
+SDG represents a novel training-free diffusion guidance approach for low-density ligand sampling in docking problems, with the potential to advance drug discovery by identifying effective drug candidates for cancer treatment.
+However, in the wrong hands, it could be misused to design harmful or addictive substances illicitly.
+Ensuring responsible use is therefore critical to maximizing its positive societal impact.